mdsmendes94/twitterdailybot/README.md

 # twitterdailybot
-Simple bot using tweepy and schedule libraries to post a random image from a folder every day at a given hour.
+Simple bot written in Python using tweepy and schedule libraries to post a random image from a folder every day at a given hour.

 Set up
 ------